MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 **To add a method to your object:**

+1. On the View menu, choose **Class View**.

 1. In **Class View**, expand the project node to display the interface to which you want to add the method.

 1. Right-click the name of the interface.

 1. On the shortcut menu, choose **Add**, and then choose **Add Method**.

-1. In the **Add Method** Wizard, provide the information to create the method.
+1. In the **Add Method** wizard, provide the information to create the method.

-1. Specify any interface definition language settings for this method in the [IDL attributes](#idl-attributes-add-method-wizard) page of the wizard.
+1. Specify any IDL settings for this method in the [IDL attributes](#idl-attributes-add-method-wizard) page of the wizard.

 1. Select **OK** to add the method.